-The three women, along with their respective churches, are working to raise money for a wrought-iron fence to protect the area from passersby in your voice
+The three women, along with their respective churches, are working to raise money for a wrought-iron fence to protect the area from passersby.

 The churches also plan to keep the cemetery raked and maintained for relatives to come visit their loved ones and be sure it doesn't go unnoticed for another 50 years.